carolekoziol/recipes/docs/breakfast/shakshuka.md

 4. Add the bell peppers peppers for a few minutes.
 5. Add the garlic and sausage.
 Cook and stir until the sausage begins to brown (about 2-3 min.).
 6. Add the tomatoes and spices and simmer for 5-8 min. until the sauce thickens.
-7. Stir in the chopped collard greens and cook until they wilts.
+7. Stir in the chopped spinach and cook until they wilts.
-8. Create 6 spaces in the mixture (evenly space) and crack each egg right into the skillet, careful not to break the yolks.
+8. Create 6 divots in the mixture (evenly space) and slide gently each egg right into the skillet, careful not to break the yolks.
+	- To easily slide the egg intact, crack one egg at a time into a small bowl/1 cup and then pour it gently into the divots mixture.
 9. Sprinkle the eggs with salt and bake in the oven for 10-15 min. until eggs are cooked to preference.
 10. Garnish with chopped parsley before serving hot.